bshraddha55-tech/Jenkins-Zero-To-Hero/README.md

 usermod -aG docker ubuntu
 systemctl restart docker
 ```
+To connect to jenkins session through root
+su - jenkins

 Once you are done with the above steps, it is better to restart Jenkins.